AdobeDocs/experience-manager-64.en/help/assets/managing-collections-touch-ui.md

 1. Navigate to the **[!UICONTROL Assets]** UI, and tap/click the **[!UICONTROL Search]** icon.

-1. Enter search keyword in the Omni Search box and press Enter.
+1. Enter search keyword in the Omnisearch box and press Enter.
 Tap/click the GlobalNav icon to display the Filters panel and apply a search filter from the Search panel.

 1. From the **[!UICONTROL Files & Folders]** list, select **[!UICONTROL Files]**.